Haidarmm/Documentation/content/community/index.md

 pager: false
 ---

+## Community Introduction
+Watch our community introduction video to learn more about OpenVQA and our mission:

+{{< youtube fenVTKUNLdQ >}}

 - **[Mohammad Haidar](https://www.linkedin.com/in/mohammad-haidar-phd-quantum-3930041a4/)** – Lead, OpenVQA Hub Community
 - **[Huy Binh Tran](https://www.linkedin.com/in/huybinhtran)** – Director of Documentation
 - **[Mohammad-Tazmil Ziavoudine](https://www.linkedin.com/in/mohammad-tazmil-ziavoudine)** – Management & Organization